Kotlin/dokka/README.md

 #### Android

-If you are using Android there is a separate Gradle plugin.
+Since version 0.10.0 the separate Android plugin is merged with the default one.
 Just make sure you apply the plugin after `com.android.library` and `kotlin-android`.

 ```groovy